The key details of how Yigal Achmon gained my trust

 Eventually, after being satisfied, he promised to help me resolve the issue.
 I told him that even if there were other issues his students couldn’t handle, I could take care of them, and if I didn’t have time, I could recommend others.
 He, being the supervising professor of that food microbiology lab course, had the capability to resolve issues.
 But in the end, all the other students passed, only I was expelled from that course after completing more than half of the course.

 I want to make it clear.
-The key issue is that, Prof. Yigal Achmon said he could help me after I was expelled from the lab course and asked me for many things, while I followed his suggestions and he promised to help me, while in fact he even said some bad words to Dr. Alex Semusev to let him more angry to me.
+The key issue is that, Yigal Achmon said he could help me after I was expelled from the lab course and asked me for many things, while I followed his suggestions and after receiving my promises, he promised to help me, while in fact he even said some bad words to Dr. Alex Semusev to let him more angry to me.

 Repeatedly setting traps to gain more power, concealing unfavorable conditions, going back on promises, shirking responsibility, extortion, and pretending to offer fair exchanges are his core tactics.